Please contact a GDA agent for information.

 - Family / Relationships

 Click on the topic name to see other speakers tagged with this topic.

 Jennifer Ayers-Moore Mental Health Advocate

-Jennifer Ayers-Moore, the founder of the Friends Of Ayers Foundation, formerly known as The Nathaniel Anthony Ayers Foundation, works devotedly to help families understand what resources are available to support them and their loved one who may have a mental health condition.
+Jennifer Ayers-Moore, the founder of the Friends Of Ayers Foundation, Incorporated, formerly known as The Nathaniel Anthony Ayers Foundation, works devotedly to help families understand what resources are available to support them and their loved one who may have a mental health condition.
 The Foundation will continue to promote innovation, as it relates to music and the arts.

 Jennifer has been introduced as a “Keynote” speaker for many events and developed many valuable friendships from her travels that she cherishes, all to influence partnership, showing how important support is and will always be.
 Jennifer Ayers-Moore, is an alumni of Kent State University and National Louis University, she has a Bachelors degree in Behavioral Science.
 Ayers-Moore has many years of experience as a teacher, counselor, program developer, program manager, and has taken the lead for many successful drives to support the homeless, hungry, children in foster care and continues to advocate for those who have been diagnosed with a mental health condition, as well as their family’s.
 Ayers-Moore is also an active blogger, and produces a podcast (Hear The Music, “Conversations With”) speaking with individuals who willing share their stories in their mental health journey, and sharing her experiences, as a sibling and encouraging others to do the same.